escofresco/clary/README.md

 Create .wav playable sound files using only math!

 ## Features:
-- Generate sine waves and play them as digital music
+- Generate sine waves and play them as digital music // scipiwav.py
-- Modulate the digital sine wave through AM or FM
+- Modulate the digital sine wave via AM or FM // amp_modulator.py & freq_modulator.py

 ### Generate sine waves entirely from scratch using Numpy arrays\
 - Create a Numpy array of sample size recognizable to human ear\